roseeng/RelayDiscovery/README.md

 (and atm also those that are geographically local to me), sorts them by transfer speed (don't know it this makes any difference, but anyway) and returns the result

-Then I select "dynamic+<webapi address>" as Listen Address in my syncthing clients.
+Then I select "dynamic+\<webapi address\>" as Listen Address in my syncthing clients.
+I am hosting an instance of this at https://relaydiscovery.azurewebsites.net/relays for the time being.